maanasharma5/mensetmaanas/_posts/2023-01-12-classes-in-review-semester-one.md

 ---
-title: Classes in Review: Semester One
+title: a midnight drive
 date: 2023-01-12
 categories:
   - blog
 tags:
   - freshman
   - classes
 ---

 Earlier today[^1], I checked Websis to see if my classes had released grades[^2] and I realized that I should write the classic, straightforward “What Classes I Took This Semester” blog post.
 Generally, I really enjoyed all my classes this semester, but I’ll go into more detail below!